eslachance/enmap-docs/usage/basic.md

 <Enmap>.set(key, value);
 ```

-* `key` must be a string or integer.
+* `key` must be a string.
 A key should be unique, otherwise it will be overwritten by new values using the same key.
 * `value` must be a supported native data type as mentioned above.

 Here are a few examples of writing simple data values: